SAP-archive/teched2021-developer-keynote/README.md

 * [Your first steps with AI](section/first-steps-ai) - you don't have to be a Data Scientist to be able to embrace and make use of AI services.
 See how easy it is to get started with pre-trained models from the AI Business Services on SAP Business Technology Platform.

+* [Combining external and enterprise data with SAP HANA Cloud](section/hana-cloud) - find out how straightforward it can be to bring in data from an external source and merge it into your enterprise data landscape.
+See how the SAP HANA Cloud, Data Lake is used, with SAP Data Intelligence Cloud too.
+And there's a powerful command line tool as well as an HTTP based API that is WebHDFS compatible.

 ## How to obtain support

 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.